uinix-js/uinix-theme/readme.md

 ### Goals

-`uinix-theme` aims to
+`uinix-theme`:
+- adheres to the [uinix philosophy].
-- provide a functional, minimal, and configurable theming solution for framework-agnostic development.
-Your theme your rules 🤘.
+- aims to provide a functional, minimal, and configurable theming solution for framework-agnostic UI development.
-- adhere to the [uinix philosophy].

 ### Version

 `uinix-theme` adheres to [semver] starting at 1.0.0.

 ### Contribute

+Node 18+ is required for development.

-Install dependencies with `npm i` and run tests with `npm test` (Node 18 required).
-You can also run other NPM scripts (e.g. `lint`) from the root of the repo.
+Install dependencies with `npm i` and run tests with `npm test`.
+You can also run other NPM scripts (e.g. `lint`) from the root of the monorepo.

 ### Related